Top 10 tips to improve call handling

 As a marketer, you may not be involved in caller operations to a great extent, and you may have a customer services department that takes charge of your phone enquiries.
 However, as a channel that reacts to your marketing activities, it’s imperative that you are involved in the overall customer experience and how your products/services are being verbally promoted and sold on the phone.

-Here are 10 call handling tips to ensuring your customers value your brand before, during and after a call.
+Here are ten call handling tips to ensuring your customers value your brand before, during, and after a call.

 When the phone rings, make sure it gets picked up, ideally within 3 rings.
-This positive affirmation to your prospect in the first few seconds of calling you sets them up to know you’re keen to speak with them and reflects on the rest of the service you’ll give them.
+Having a positive experience in the first few seconds of calling you sets your prospects up to know you’re keen to speak with them, and reflects on the rest of the service you’ll give them.

-Picking up quickly but umming and ahh’ing on the phone however is a no-no. Whomever takes the call needs to be confident and competent.
-And this is where marketers sometimes fail.
-Ensure your campaign roll-out is complete.
+Picking up quickly but umming and ahh’ing on the phone however is a no-no. Whoever takes the call needs to be confident and competent.
+And when a this is where things can start to fall down.
+A call whisper can be used to notify the call handler of the source of the call, for example, if an email campaign has been sent, a call whisper can announce that the call originates from that.

-Do all staff – not just those in sales – know what’s going out and when?
+It’s key that the roll-out of your marketing campaign is complete and everyone is kept up-to-date with your marketing efforts.
+Do all staff – not just those in sales – know what marketing is going out and when?
 Could they answer questions about the enquiry or at least find someone who can?
-Keep everyone up-to-date with your marketing efforts.

-2. Qualify the caller and listen to the response
+2. Qualify the caller and listen to their response

 Establish the caller’s requirements and take their contact details before going any further.
-This will ensure you can follow-up the enquiry.
+This will ensure you can follow the enquiry up.
 If the caller asks for a particular service or product you don’t sell, open up the conversation and find out a little more about them.
 You might be able to sway them to be interested in the products and services you do have.
+These questions can also help you uncover opportunities for new products and services.

 3. Think about your tone of voice

-Call analytics allows you to see how many times the phone rang and how long people were on hold for – and where to improve.
+Using detailed call analytics lets you to see how many times the phone rang and how long people were on hold for.
+This will highlight the areas you need to look at in order to improve.

 5. Be prepared for well-researched prospects